bajamircea/bajamircea.github.io/_posts/2019-11-12-thread-sandwich.markdown

 The application **function** is in this case "when you handle a ball, throw it to the other juggler".
-In the code below it depends on the control layer for the other juggler (where the ball will be thrown) and it's implemented as lambdas inside the `main` function body (due to it's simplicity in this example).
+In the code below it depends on the control layer for the other juggler (where the ball will be thrown) and it's implemented as lambdas inside the `main` function body (due to its simplicity in this example).

 The **control** layer manages the balls to be handled by the juggler.
 In the